AyoubEd-zz/react-markdown-blogging-platform/README.md

 # About the project
 This blogging platform enables you to create posts using Markdown, and define all your posts using JSON.

-You ccan define all you blog posts in `src/content/lists.js`.
+You can define all you blog posts in `src/content/lists.js`.
 You can add a title, tags and a description for the preview of the blog post.

 ```
 //Post Lists